Solar panel pigeon proofing: is it worth it?

 If you've ever had the pleasure of being rudely awakened by pigeons at the crack of dawn, you'll understand just how disturbing their noises can be.

-Pigeons' calls are generally quiet, but if you sleep directly under your roof, they can still wake you up – particularly during mating season.
+Pigeons' calls are generally quiet, but if you sleep directly under your roof, they can still wake you up – particularly if they’re mating.

 Throw in the inevitable sounds of nest-building on the roof above you, and you have a bothersome situation.